sfeed_curses is a curses UI front-end for sfeed.

 - Quite fast.

-- Plumb support: open url or an enclosure directly with any program.
+- Plumb support: open the URL or an enclosure URL directly with any program.

 - Familiar keybinds: supports both vi-like, emacs-like and arrow keys for actions.